 Normally, if you got involved in an accident with a personal vehicle, you would claim your insurance company straight away, right?
 But, did you know that NOT ALL gahmen vehicles are covered by insurance?

-Police cars are bought and insured in fleets, but not all are protected.
-We can’t find the answer to why this is happening but our theory is that some cars were purchased separately.
+This is because the police cars are bought and insured in fleets, but not all are protected.
+We can’t seem to put a finger on it but our theory is that some cars were purchased separately.
 Hence, the inconsistency in the coverage.
-Which is why lah in some cases, you’ll have to settle things with the gahmen instead of the insurer.
+This is why lah in some cases, you’ll have to settle things with the gahmen instead of the insurer.

-If the police car isn’t owned by the gahmen, you can proceed with the claim from the other party the insurance.
+If the police car isn’t owned by the gahmen, you can proceed with the claim from the other party's insurance.
 However, if it is, you move on to...

 FYI, a legal adviser is practically a lawyer that gives you FREE advice regarding the law.
 Every accident involving a police car will need one, no matter whose fault the accident is.
 The officer will investigate the nature of the accident and determine whether the claim needs to be settled or a payment arrangement is needed.

 “But, how do I contact one?”.
 EASY.
-Just visit the legal aid centre website for the contact number and make sure to call the closest one k.
+Just visit the legal aid centre website for the contact number and make sure to call the closest one.

-Now, to help you understand better, let’s take a look at situations below.
+Now, to help you understand better, let’s take a look at the situations below.

 #1 You’ve got hit by the police vehicle, BUT YOU MAY BE AT FAULT.